logo

 How can I differentiate between true vs false labour pain?

-True labour contractions are regular, become more frequent and intense over time, and are felt in the lower back and abdomen.
+True labour contractions are regular, more frequent and intense over time, and are felt in the lower back and abdomen.
 False labour pains, also known as Braxton Hicks contractions, are irregular, do not increase in intensity, and are usually felt only in the front.

 What is the difference between true and false labour pain?